-Nebraska Data Center Site: Prairie Bunker’s 760-acre site has room for new large greenfield “MEGA” data centers and over 900,000 s.f. of space in existing 5000 s.f. concrete bunkers available for conversion into 1MW data center “modules” or for use as “anchor” corners, housing infrastructure for new “whitespace” construction.
+Midwest Data Center Site: Prairie Bunker’s 760-acre site in Nebraska has room for new large greenfield “MEGA” data centers and over 900,000 s.f. of space in existing 5000 s.f. concrete bunkers available for conversion into 1MW data center “modules” or for use as “anchor” corners, housing infrastructure for new “whitespace” construction.

 Our site has room for large dedicated secure campuses for large data center operators, with room for expansion.
 For data center operators who look to the electric grid for their primary power source, we offer low wholesale electric rates of approximately 4.5 cents/kWh for large, qualifying users, low initial capex costs of land acquisition, fast-track permitting for rapid construction, free cooling of over 6000 hours annually and Aquifer Thermal Energy Storage to minimize power usage, low-latency connectivity to East and West Coasts and plentiful water from the High Plains Aquifer.
 We are located on the site of a former U.S. Navy Ammunition Depot, outside the zones for earthquakes, hurricanes, floods, fires and urban terrorism.